griga23/shoe-store/lab2.md

 ![image](terraform/img/confluent-logo-300-2.png)
 # Lab 2
-Finishing Lab 1 is required for this lab.
-If you have not completed it, go to [LAB 1](lab1.md).
+Finishing Lab 1 is required for Lab 2.
+If you have not completed it, go back to [Lab 1](lab1.md).

 [1.
 Flink Joins](lab2.md#1-flink-joins)